 ABOUT THE CLUB

-The club was founded by Caitlin Limmer in 2012 to provide a running club with a particular emphasis on inclusivity and to provide an environment for all abilities, a club and community that is warm, supportive, encouraging and educational.
+The Club was founded in 2012 to provide a running club with a particular emphasis on inclusivity and to provide an environment for all abilities, a club and community that is warm, supportive, encouraging and educational.

 We enjoy close links with the other running clubs in our area, Ranelagh Harriers and Stragglers Running Club.